SAP-samples/teched2022-IN280/exercises/ex4/ex44/readme.md

 Run through the exercise steps in the given order

-1. *If you are performing configurations yourself:* in the [Exercise 4.5 - Activate alerts](../ex45/readme.md) you activate events for the Cloud Integration service that you have registered.
+1. *If you are performing configurations yourself:* in the [Exercise 4.5 - Activate alerts](../ex45/readme.md) you activate events for the Cloud Integration service that you have registered

     If you are using the *preconfigured Cloud Integration service* in SAP Cloud ALM `CloudIntegration-<tenant_name>` the alerting is already activated and nothing has to be done.
-The step can be skipped.
+The step can be skipped

 2. *Navigate* to the *Alerting* section using the *exclamation mark* icon in the left-navigation